 Contested divorces - which are known for being lengthy and costly - are when neither party can agree on how to divide their assets or on other divorce-related matters, such as alimony and time-sharing / custody.
 These types of divorces tend to be heated and emotionally draining for everyone involved.
 For these reasons, divorce courts encourage couples to strive for uncontested divorces, where both parties can amicably agree on how to settle their divorce.

-Regardless of how difficult your divorce may seem, our Panama City divorce attorneys can help you communicate with your spouse's attorney and provide you with the reliable legal counsel you need.
+Regardless of how difficult your divorce may seem, our lawyers can help you communicate with your spouse's attorney and provide you with the reliable legal counsel you need.
 If your case must be taken before a court for resolution, we will work to relentlessly protect your rights and interests.
 After all, this is the type of advocacy that allowed our founder, Mr. Virga, to be selected as a Top 100 Trial Lawyer by The National Trial Lawyers!

 When you turn to our firm for guidance, we will do everything possible to help you walk away with the most favorable case outcome possible, whether this means remaining in the family home, receiving alimony, or having physical custody of your children.
 Our goal is to help you remain calm and level-headed so that you can make rational decisions for yourself and your family.

 We understand how daunting it can be to face so much change.
 This is why we encourage you to call our office at your earliest convenience.
 Our team can walk you through the entire divorce process, from start to finish, so you don't have to deal with the stress and concern alone.

 - How To Prepare For Your Divorce